theronic/modex/README.md

   "Here we create a reified instance of AServer.
 Only tools are presently supported."
   (server/->server
     {:name       "Modex MCP Server"
-     :version    "0.0.1"
+     :version    "0.0.2"
+     :initialize (fn [_init-params] ; init-params, but may contain client capabilities in future.
-     :initialize (fn [] "Do long-running setup & blocking I/O here, like connecting to prod database.")
+                   "Do long-running setup & blocking I/O here, like connecting to prod database.")
      :tools      my-tools
      :prompts    nil    ; Prompts are WIP.
      :resources  nil})) ; Resources are WIP.